On-Site Volunteer Opportunities

 Please fill out the online Volunteer Application form or email the completed PDF version to begin volunteering.
 Once received, the Volunteer Coordinator will reach out to set up an interview to discuss our tiered volunteer program and next steps.

 The first level of our tiered volunteer program allows you to get more comfortable with our site.
 Volunteer Training is not required for this tier, but you are still required to go through the interview and background checks before being able to begin volunteering.
 Listed below are the first-tier volunteer positions.

 - Building and grounds maintenance: Assist with upkeep and repair of our facilities.

 - Gardening: Help maintain our gardens and flower beds.

 The second level allows us to give our volunteers more insight into the day to day activities of The Women’s Center.
-Volunteers are required to complete Volunteer Training and have a minimum time commitment of six months.
-If you decide this is what you really enjoy, you are welcome to stay in these volunteer roles.
-If you decide you would like to become engaged in more direct service opportunities you will work with the Volunteer Coordinator to transition to the third level of volunteering.
+Volunteers must complete Volunteer Training and have a minimum time commitment of six months.
+If you decide this is what you enjoy, you are welcome to stay in these volunteer roles.
+If you decide you would like to become engaged in more direct service opportunities, you will work with the Volunteer Coordinator to transition to the third level of volunteering.

 - Donation sorting: Organizing and storing nonperishable food and in-kind donations.

 - Administration: Assist with clerical duties, like data entry and research.
 Includes the opportunity to help plan annual special events.